-1 The purpose of this section is to notify regional interests of planned activities that will or may affect fish passage.
+&lt;sup>1 The purpose of this section is to notify regional interests of planned activities that will or may affect fish passage.
 Further coordination may occur as needed.

-- 2.1.
+A field study is proposed to address the TDG exchange associated with the modified spillway and associated operations under a wide range of operating conditions.
+A portion of this study will be conducted during the first two weeks of April.

+This study will primarily focus on determining the total dissolved gas exchange characteristics associated with spillway operation for discharges up to the design spill for a 7-day, 10year frequency flood.
+Both spillway and powerhouse discharge will be systematically varied during the test with spillway discharge ranging from 2 to 10 kcfs/bay.
+The study will be scheduled during river flow conditions that will accommodate as wide a range of tailwater elevations as possible.
+The spill patterns investigated will encompass the newly established standard spill pattern and special spill patterns involving only a limited number of spill bays.
+The designation of alternative powerhouse loading will be scheduled to investigate the interaction of powerhouse and spillway releases.
+Circulation patterns below the dam will also be described through a variety of sampling devices.
+This information will support the interpretation of study TDG data and related issues concerning fish passage through this river reach.

+2.2.
 Evaluation of Adult Salmon and Steelhead Migration Past the Snake and Columbia River Dams.
-Idaho Cooperative Fisheries Research Unit will continue to monitor the passage of adult salmonids through the hydrosystem.
-The 5 floating orifices (1,3,5,7, and 9 numbered from north to south) will again be closed for the 2002 fish passage season.
-This will be the second year of this study.
+The Idaho Cooperative Fisheries Research Unit will continue to monitor the passage of adult salmonids through the hydrosystem.
+The five floating orifices (1, 3, 5, 7, and 9 numbered from north to south) will again be closed for the 2003 fish passage season.
 Installation of radio receivers and data loggers throughout the fishway and various locations on the dam will be required.
 The installation of equipment will take place prior to the fish passage season and is not anticipated to require special project operations.

-During repair of the spillway stilling basin mentioned above, especially when drilling occurs, adult fish passage delay will be closely monitored. - 2.2.
+2.3.
 Ice Harbor Spillway Survival Study.
-Juvenile fish will be removed from the Lower Monumental Dam daily sample and tagged with radio tags and PIT tags for a spillway survival study at Ice Harbor Dam. - 2.3.
+Juvenile fish will be removed from the Lower Monumental Dam daily sample and tagged with radio tags and PIT tags for a spillway survival study at Ice Harbor Dam.

+2.4.
+Evaluation of Juvenile Fish Transportation Versus In-River Survival.
+The Juvenile Fish Transportation Program will be evaluated at Lower Monumental in 2003.
+Twenty percent of the PIT tagged fish from the Lower Granite Transport Evaluation will be returned to the river at Lower Monumental to estimate reach survival, and the remaining PIT tagged fish will be transported.
+Details of the study are yet to be determined.

+2.5.
 Adult Fishway Evaluation.
-The Walla Walla District will evaluate operational characteristics of the adult fishways in 2002.
-The purpose is to analyze existing operating conditions and investigate alternatives to improve fish passage, especially during times of low tailwater.
+The Walla Walla District will evaluate operational characteristics of the adult fishway in

+2003.
+The purpose is to analyze existing operating conditions and investigate alternatives to improve fish passage.
 This will involve adjusting diffuser gates and entrance weirs.
 Efforts will be made to stay within criteria, although occasional deviations will likely occur.
-A final report will be completed in September 2002. - 2.4.
-Evaluation of Juvenile Fish Transportation Versus In-River Survival.
-The Juvenile Fish Transportation Program will be evaluated at Lower Monumental in 2002.
-A tentative study plan involves alternately transporting and bypassing fish during the spring.
-Details of the study are yet to be determined.
+A final report will be completed in September 2003.
 APPENDIX A: LITTLE GOOSE

-Little Goose Dam1
+Little Goose Dam